Blend the blackberries in a food processor with hot water until smooth. Pro tip - The hot water will ensure the seeds blend too.

 Optional - For a more concentrated flavor, this puree can be reduced to half in a saucepan over medium heatPro tip - if you choose to reduce the puree, you will need to double the number of blackberries in the recipe to make 6 servings.

-Combine the gelatin with 2 tbsp of water.
+Combine the gelatin with the water.
 Let soak for 3 minutes then heat in the microwave for 30 to 40 seconds until completely dissolved.
 Let cool slightlyPro tip - if you have any white scum on top of the melted gelatin, take it out with a spoon.

 Add the melted gelatin to the blackberry puree.
 The best way to do this is to add a few tablespoons of puree to the gelatin.
 Then combine the two.Pro tip - adding a little puree to the gelatin first will temper and prevent the gelatin from becoming lumpy.